 - 1. Operate engine at moderate load, avoid extremely heavy or light loading for longer than 5 minutes. - 2.
 Avoid unnecessary idling.
 If engine will be idling for longer than 5 minutes after reaching operating temperature, turn key OFF to stop engine. - 3.
 Check engine oil level frequently.
 Watch for any signs of leakage.
-If oil must be added, use oil specified under "Fuels, Fluids and Lubricants" in Maintenance/Service section. - NOTE: During the break-in period, a higher than usual oil consumption should be considered normal.
-NOTE: If windrower must be driven in cold weather (below freezing), let engine idle for 3 minutes, then operate at moderate speed until oil has warmed up. - 4.
-Watch coolant gauge in cab for temperature rising beyond normal operating range.
+If oil must be added, use oil specified under "Fuels, Fluids and Lubricants" in Maintenance/Service section.

+NOTE: During the break-in period, a higher than usual oil consumption should be considered normal.

+If windrower must be driven in cold weather (below freezing), let engine idle for 3 minutes, then operate at moderate speed until oil has warmed up.

+- 4. Watch coolant gauge in cab for temperature rising beyond normal operating range.
 Check that coolant level at reserve tank (mounted next to radiator) stays between HOT and COLD marks on tank.
 If overheating problems occur, check for coolant leaks.
 See "Cooling System" in Maintenance/Service section. - 5.
-Change engine oil and filter after the first 50 hours and every 500 hours or at least once per season thereafter.
+Change engine oil and filter after the first 25 hours and every (200 hours 2004 & older units), (500 hours 2005 units) or at least once per season thereafter.
 See "Engine" in Maintenance/Service section.